b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 **Purport:**<br>
 This professor and scholar constitutes a Touchstone for our purposes.

+### WEDEMEYER, C. ###

+* Wedemeyer, Christian K. (2012, 2008).
+'Locating Tantric Antinomianism: An Essay Toward an Intellectual History of the ‘Practices/Practice Observance’ (Caryā/Caryāvrata)' (NB: ‘Terms of Art’ in Indian Esoteric Buddhism Contributions to a Panel at the XVth (15th) Congress of the International Association of Buddhist Studies, Atlanta, 23-28 June, 2008.). (pp. 349-420) in Kellner, Birgit & Krasser, Helmut (eds.); *et al.* (2012). *JIABS: Journal of the International Association of Buddhist Studies*, Vol. 34, No. 1-2, 2011 (2012).
+Madison, Wisconsin, U.S.A.: International Association of Buddhist Studies.
+Source: https://journals.ub.uni-heidelberg.de/index.php/jiabs/article/view/10607 (accessed: Tuesday, July 15, 2025)

+**Purport:**<br>
+...

 ### WAGNER, J. ###

 * Wagner, Joseph (auth.) & Moore, Douglas (ed.)
 (1959).
 'Orchestration: A Practical Handbook'.
 New York, N.Y., U.S.A.: McGraw-Hill Series in Music.
 McGraw-Hill Book Company, Inc.